folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "My nigga Jay Estrada said I gotta burn it down to build it up" > Jay Estrada fitness

-* Kendrick’s hometown friend, Jay (or Jason) Estrada is Compton-native athletic fitness trainer who worked as a strength trainer for the 2016 U.S.A.
+* Kendrick’s hometown friend, Jay (or Jason) Estrada, is a Compton-native athletic fitness trainer who worked as a strength trainer for the 2016 U.S.A.
 Olympic basketball teams.
-Additionally, Jay Estrada has also trained other NBA players including Compton-native DeMar Derozan, who made a guest appearance in the “Not Like Us” video after Kendrick name dropped him in the second verse of “Not Like Us”.
+Additionally, Jay Estrada has also trained other NBA players, including Compton-native DeMar DeRozan, who made a guest appearance in the “Not Like Us” video after Kendrick name-dropped him in the second verse of “Not Like Us.”

-* By working out with Jay Estrada, Kendrick is again showing himself to be someone who pays his own dues in contrast to Drake who allegedly paid for for the shortcut of Ozempic and abdominal surgery based on Kendrick's words to Drake's son on "meet the grahams".
+* By working out with Jay Estrada, Kendrick is again showing himself to be someone who pays his own dues in contrast to Drake, who allegedly paid for the shortcut of Ozempic and abdominal surgery based on Kendrick's words to Drake's son on "meet the grahams."

   * *Even if it don't benefit your goals, **do some push-ups, get some discipline
   Don't cut them corners like your daddy did, fuck what Ozempic did**
   Don't pay to play with them Brazilians, **get a gym membership***

-*  It is notable, that Kendrick’s advice to Drake’s son to “do some push-ups” is a direct response to “Push Ups”, Drake’s initial diss track where Drake mocked Kendrick for a viral social media video which shoed Kendrick doing push-ups in a park.
+* It is notable that Kendrick’s advice to Drake’s son to “do some push-ups” is a direct response to “Push Ups,” Drake’s initial diss track where Drake mocked Kendrick for a viral social media video that showed Kendrick doing push-ups in a park.

-* Drake used the image of Kendrick doing push-ups as a metaphor for Kendrick getting coerced into a disadvantageous financial situation by Top Dawg, the Black owner of Kendrick’s former label Top Dawg Entertainment (TDE).
-Drake asserted that every time Top Dawg told Kendrick to “drop” (i.e. drop to the ground as a metaphor for dropping an album), Kendrick had to give Top Dawg “fifty” (i.e. fifty push ups as a metaphor for 50% of the royalties from Kedrick’s music releases).
+* Drake used the image of Kendrick doing push-ups as a metaphor for Kendrick getting coerced into a disadvantageous financial situation by Top Dawg, the Black owner of Kendrick’s former label, Top Dawg Entertainment (TDE).
+Drake asserted that every time Top Dawg told Kendrick to “drop” (i.e., drop to the ground as a metaphor for dropping an album), Kendrick had to give Top Dawg “fifty” (i.e., fifty push-ups as a metaphor for 50% of the royalties from Kendrick’s music releases).

   * ***Extortion baby, whole career, you been shook up
   'Cause Top told you, "Drop and give me fifty," like some push-ups**, huh